saularraffi/Tech-Interview-Notes/README.md

 - when you have multiple conditionals in an if statement, grouping statments into parentheses does matter
     - the statement ```if False and False or True``` is true, but the statement ```if False and (False or True)``` is false
         - this is because the first statement is interpreted as ```if (False and True) or True``` --> ```if False or True```
+- There are 3 basic ways to represent a graph in memory (objects and pointers, matrix, and adjacency list) --> familiarize yourself with each representation and its pros & cons
+- In general, a graph traveral algorithm will have a time complexity of **O(V + E)**, where ```V``` is the number of verticies and ```E``` is the number of edges
+    - this is because some graphs have more verticies than edges (like when some nodes have no edges to/from other nodes) and some graphs have more edges than verticies

-## LeetCode Problems To Come Back To
+## > LeetCode Problems To Come Back To
-- these are problems that had valuable lessons, not necessarily problems that were just hard
+### these are problems that had valuable lessons, not necessarily problems that were just hard

 39. Combination Sum
+547. Number of Provinces (popular in Amazon)

-## Code Notes
+## > Code Notes

 - when performing a recursive algorithm to generate some BST, this is valid
     ```python